Hugo Cointard

-Hugo Cointard (born 18 September 1995) is a French professional footballer who plays as a goalkeeper for Lusitanos Saint-Maur.
+Hugo Cointard (born 18 September 1995) is a French professional footballer who plays as a goalkeeper for Championnat National 2 club Saumur.

 Career

 Cointard began his football career playing for his hometown club, Vendée Fontenay.
 He spent six years training at the club before joining professional club Nantes at the age of 14.
 He then joined Tours in 2011.

 After six months without club, Cointard signed a contract with Chartres on 10 January 2018.